frodebjerke/inthenameofbob/README.md

 client/lib                 # <- client specific libraries (also loaded first)
 client/lib/environment.js  # <- configuration of any client side packages
 client/lib/helpers/        # <- any helpers (handlebars or otherwise) that are used often in view files client/lib/strings/		     # <- static string resources

 client/application.js      # <- basic Meteor.startup code.
 client/subscriptions.js    # <- subscriptions
 client/index.html          # <- toplevel html
 client/index.js            # <- and its JS
-client/views/<page>.html   # <- the templates specific to a single page client/views/<page>.js     # <- and the JS to hook it up client/views/<type>/       # <- if you find you have a lot of views of the same object type client/stylesheets/        # <- css / styl / less files
+client/views/<type>/       # <- if you find you have a lot of views of the same object type client/stylesheets/        # <- css / styl / less files